tendermint/atom_one/README.md

 ### Rule 8.
 Air-drops and forks

-Every Cosmonault allows any Cosmonaut to create full or partial airdrops of new tokens to any chain using the distribution of any token on the Cosmos Hub.
+Every Cosmonault [TODO: is this a type or does Cosmonault need to be defined?] allows any Cosmonaut to create full or partial airdrops of new tokens to any chain using the distribution of any token on the Cosmos Hub.

 Every citizen allows any Cosmonaut to modify their pro-rata of their airdrop